 This seat may be equipped with a seat heater or ventilation system.
 There is a possibility that some people may suffer heat-induced burns or excessive cooling when using the system.
-DO NOT use either of these systems if you have a diminished ability to sense temperature, a reduced ability to feel pain, or have sensitive skin.
+DO NOT

 When using the seat heater or ventilation system, DO NOT place anything on the seat such as a blanket, cushion, or similar items.
 Objects placed between the occupant and the seat cushion may cause the seat heater or ventilation system to overheat, which may injure the seat occupant or may damage the seat.